-On-park spend revenue is transferred at a point in time, the performance obligation for this revenue streams is satisfied on delivery of the product to the holiday guest.
+Holiday home sales and on-park spend revenue is transferred at a point in time, the performance obligation for these revenue streams is satisfied on delivery of the product to the holiday home owner or holiday guest.

-Holiday sales revenue is delivered over time, over the period of the holiday.
+Holiday sales revenue and owner pitch licence fees are delivered over time, over the period of the holiday or the life of the pitch licence fee agreement respectively.